 Dr. Jason R. Wall, Veterinarian, Owner

 Dr. Wall is a native of Mercer County, West Virginia where he graduated from Princeton Senior High School.
 After attending college in West Virginia for two years, he completed his undergraduate degrees in Biology and Chemistry at Virginia Tech.
 He then attended Virginia-Maryland Regional College of Veterinary Medicine at Virginia Tech and completed his Doctorate of Veterinary Medicine in 2005.
 After graduating, Dr. Wall worked in a mixed-animal practice in rural Greenbrier County, West Virginia until September 2007.
-He then returned to Virginia and joined Dr. Thach Winslow at Bold Springs Veterinary Service.
-As circumstances changed and Dr. Winslow pursued another direction with his career, Dr. Wall saw a great opportunity to achieve his goal, owning a large animal practice.
-He has now reached that goal and continues to practice as Bold Springs Veterinary Service.
+He then returned to Virginia and joined BSVS large animal practice.
+In 2008, Dr. Wall purchased Bold Springs Vet Service eventually relocating to Pearisburg and growing it to include a full service companion animal facility.

-Dr. Wall now resides in Giles County, Virginia with his real motivators - his wife Holly (who has been instrumental every step of the way) and his daughters Violet Anne and Iris Jo.
+Dr. Wall now resides in Giles County, Virginia with his real motivators - his wife Holly (who has been instrumental every step of the way) and his daughters Violet Anne, Iris Jo, and Dahlia Sol.
 He enjoys spending every moment he can with the two women in his life.
 His hobbies include fishing and hunting.
 His family attends Riverview Baptist Church.

 Dr. Jay Dolan is originally from Richmond, Virginia.
 He earned his bachelor’s degree in neuroscience at Middlebury College in Middlebury, Vermont.
 In 2009, he traveled to Fort Collins, Colorado and obtained a master’s degree in Biomedical Sciences from Colorado State University.
 He graduated from the Virginia-Maryland Regional College of Veterinary Medicine at Virginia Tech in 2013 with a focus on mixed animal medicine.